medoidai/skrobot/README.md

 #### ML Tasks Runner

-* It is used just to run ML tasks as well as track the default / overloaded parameters in JSON format
+* It runs the provided ML tasks and saves in a file the default / overloaded parameters in JSON format

 * In case of error when running an ML task, a text file will be generated with the related error